aromanro/QCSim/README.md

 Simulation of quantum simulation:

 *   Evolution in time with a Hamiltonian given as a sum of Pauli products with real coefficients
-*   Evolution of a 1D Gaussian packet in time, solving the 1D time-dependent Schrodinger equation using a Trotter decomposition and quaantum fourier transform
+*   Evolution of a 1D Gaussian packet in time, solving the 1D time-dependent Schrodinger equation using a Trotter decomposition and quantum Fourier transform

 Maybe I'll add some more things in the future, like something related with quantum random walks and/or quantum tomography, but for now this will take a break for a while.